Billy Hatcher and the Giant Egg: Development

 Producer Yuji Naka stated in an interview with IGN that eggs were chosen as the focus of the game to give the player joy from caring for and hatching eggs, and a feeling of anticipation "because you don't know what's going to come out of eggs".
 Animals were incorporated into the game to convey a mood of adventure, in contrast to the digital pet-based Chao creatures highlighted in the previous project, Sonic Adventure 2.
 The GameCube was chosen for development over the competing PlayStation 2 and Xbox because of its wide audience that Naka felt would appreciate such a family-friendly game.
 The game uses an engine that Naka called an "evolution" of the Sonic Adventure 2 engine.
 The game was exhibited at Electronic Entertainment Expo (E3) 2003.
 Electronic musician Yukari Fresh composed the game's main theme song, "Chant this Charm".

 Reception

-Billy Hatcher and the Giant Egg received "mixed or average" reviews, according to video game review aggregator Metacritic.
+Billy Hatcher and the Giant Egg received "mixed or average" reviews, according to video game review aggregator platform Metacritic.
 In Japan, Famitsu gave it a score of all four eights for a total of 32 out of 40.

-Critics praised the visuals and music, gameplay style, presentation and multiplayer mode, while citing issues with the physics, camera, and a simple plot.
-It was nominated in the 1st British Academy Game Awards for Best GameCube Game.
-The game was a commercial failure, only selling around 250,000 copies worldwide.